-(B) The OCC may deny the application if the transaction would have a negative effect in any of these respects.
+(B) The OCC may deny the application if the transaction would have a negative effect in any of these

-(ii) Additional factors.
-The OCC's review of any substantial asset change that involves the purchase or other acquisition or other expansions of the bank's or savings association's operations will include, in addition to the foregoing factors, the factors governing the organization of a bank or savings association under § 5.20.

-(e) Exceptions to rules of general applicability.
+- (ii) Additional factors.
+The OCC's review of any substantial asset change that involves the purchase or other acquisition or other expansions of the bank's or savings association's operations will include, in addition to the foregoing factors, the factors governing the organization of a bank or savings association under § 5.20. - (e) Exceptions to rules of general applicability.
 Sections 5.8, 5.10, and 5.11 do not apply with respect to applications filed pursuant to this section.
-However, if the OCC concludes that an application presents significant or novel policy, supervisory, or legal issues, the OCC may determine that some or all of the provisions of §§ 5.8, 5.10, and 5.11 apply.
+However, if the OCC concludes that an application presents significant or novel policy, supervisory, or legal issues, the OCC may determine that some or all of the provisions of §§ 5.8, 5.10, and 5.11 apply. - 34.
+Section 5.55 is added to subpart D to read as follows:

-§5.55 Capital Distributions by a Federal Savings Association.
+§ 5.55 Capital distributions by Federal savings associations.

-(a) Authority.
+- (a) Authority.
 12 U.S.C.
-1462a, 1463, 1464, 1467a, 1831o, and 5412(b)(2)(B).

-(b) Licensing requirements.
-A Federal savings association must file an application or notice before making a capital distribution, as provided in this section.
+1462a, 1463, 1464, 1467a, 1831o, and 5412(b)(2)(B). - (b) Licensing requirements.
+A Federal savings association must file an application or notice before making a capital distribution, as provided in this section. - (c) Scope.

-(c) Scope.
 This section applies to all capital distributions by a Federal savings association and sets forth the procedures and standards relating to a capital distribution.